Umeshbalande/MCQ_QuestionGenerator/README.md

 Difficulty level: Hard
 ```

-The script will generate the following 10 questions:
+The script will generate the following 10 questions as follows

 ```
 1. What is the scientific name for the Earth?